The number most buyers shop last

 Private mortgage insurance (PMI) protects the lender, not the borrower.
 When you put down less than 20% on a conventional loan, the loan-to-value ratio — the LTV — is above 80%, and the lender requires PMI as a hedge against default.
 The borrower pays the premium; the lender collects the payout if the loan goes bad.

-Two thresholds matter under federal law (the Homeowners Protection Act of 1998, often shortened to HPA):
+Two thresholds matter under the Homeowners Protection Act of 1998, a federal law (often shortened to HPA) that gives borrowers cancellation rights once specific equity milestones are met:

 - 80% LTV — borrower-requested cancellation.
 When the loan balance reaches 80% of the original purchase price, you can request PMI cancellation in writing.
 The lender may require evidence the home hasn’t lost value (sometimes an appraisal at your cost) and that you’re current on payments.